-We are also engaging elementary to high school classrooms in joining us to do scientific research.
-If you are interested in learning more, refer below for detailed information and samples from our past work.
+We are also engaging elementary through high school classrooms in joining us to do scientific research.
+Below you can find samples from our past work and example lessons.
 Please reach out to us at citsciedu@amherst.edu if you are interested in joining our project or with any questions or concerns.
 We look forward to getting in contact with you!

 What are the benefits of Citizen Science in the classroom?

-Incorporating Citizen Science projects into a classroom setting gives students a unique opportunity to get engaged with real scientific research.
-They will actively learn about and work through multiple parts of the scientific process.
-This unique kind of experiential learning allows students to develop a wide breadth of critical learning skills, including critical inquiry, team-based collaboration, and communication skills.
+Incorporating Citizen Science projects into a classroom setting gives students a unique opportunity to engage in real scientific research.
+Through experiential learning, they will actively learn about and work through multiple parts of the scientific process.
+This allows students to develop a wide breadth of skills, including critical inquiry, team-based collaboration, and communication.

 What do we do?

-We work closely with teachers to develop a strategy to implement Citizen Science in their classroom.
+We work closely with teachers to implement Citizen Science in their classroom.
 This generally involves several components, which we will describe here.
-We can also modify our plans to fit your needs as much as possible, and we are always working to develop new, engaging teaching methods.
-If you have any ideas or proposals on how you want to work with us, please feel free to contact us with them!
+We can modify the plans at any point to fit your needs, and we are always working to develop new, engaging teaching methods.
+If you have any ideas or proposals on how you want to work with us, please feel free to contact us!

-In order to participate in our research, you can apply to get a trail camera from us or use one of your own.
+The first component is the trail camera project.
+This project includes two lessons: an Introductory Lesson and a Final Lesson, which introduces citizen science concepts and trail camera research.
+In order to participate in this research, you can apply to get a trail camera from us, or use one of your own.
 You can set up the camera in an area near your school.
-Around once per week, you and your students will go out to the camera to collect photos, which you can send to us.
-The data you collect will be incorporated into our research and directly used to answer questions about mammal distribution around Massachusetts!
+Around once per month, you and your students will collect photos from the camera and send them to us.
+The data you collect will be incorporated into our research and directly used to answer questions about mammal distributions around Massachusetts!

 You must be logged in to post a comment.